Undergraduate

 Premedical Enhancement (PEP) Program Overview

-PEP is a formalized two and a half year mentoring and exploration opportunity.
-The intent of the program is to introduce students to the complex realities of health care delivery, including patient care and practice management while allowing them to witness the tremendous responsibility entrusted to physicians and healthcare professionals.
-The program is a combination of physician-led small group discussions, independent study and reflection, medical student mentoring and opportunity for shadowing (temporarily suspended due to COVID-19) in clinical settings.
-The small group topics are based on current challenges in health in our society, professionalism and the role of physicians and interprofessional teams in addressing these issues.
-In addition to the small group sessions, students will shadow physician-mentors in various fields as COVID-19 public safety requirements allow.
+PEP is a formalized two and a half year (five semesters) mentoring and exploration opportunity.
+The intent of the 100 hour program is to introduce students to the complex realities of health care delivery, including patient care and practice management, while allowing them to witness the tremendous responsibility entrusted to physicians and healthcare professionals.
+The program is a combination of physician-led small group discussions, independent study and reflection, medical student mentoring, and opportunity for shadowing in clinical settings.
+The small group topics are based on current challenges in health in our society, professionalism, and the role of physicians and interprofessional teams in addressing these issues.
+In addition to the small group sessions, students will shadow physician-mentors in various fields.
 Ideally, students will also begin to appreciate the important role physicians and healthcare professionals have in advocating for the health of individuals and families as well as that of our community.
 Participants will be assigned an LCOM student-mentor throughout their time in PEP, and through this relationship will gain insight into the medical school experience.

 For more information about PEP visit: Premedical Enhancement Program